Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 audit_trace_coverage[audit_trace_coverage]

-silent_p0 -->|pulls MTTR down unfairly| MTTR
+silent_p0 -->|pulls MTTR down dishonestly| MTTR

-manual_review_rate -->|pulls MTTR up fairly| MTTR
+manual_review_rate -->|pulls MTTR up honestly| MTTR

-audit_trace_coverage -->|constrains silent_p0| silent_p0Read as: MTTR can be artificially improved if silent P0 are allowed to close without escalation.
-Guard audit_trace_coverage forbids closure without a trace, and manual_review_rate maintains the share of manual checks.
-The full picture with additional metrics (escalation_rate, postmortem_regression) — in Appendix D; there also — formal thresholds and relationships.
+audit_trace_coverage -->|limits silent_p0| silent_p0Read this way: you can artificially improve MTTR if you allow "silent" P0s to close without escalation.
+The guard audit_trace_coverage prohibits closing without a trace, and manual_review_rate keeps the share of manual checks.
+The full picture with additional metrics (escalation_rate, postmortem_regression) is in Appendix D; there you will also find formal thresholds and connections.

 python3 scripts/metrics/network_recompute.py \